 Getting married is exciting, but if you’re already juggling the responsibilities of being a mom, it can make things difficult.
-It’s important to plan ahead appropriately so that you have the time and resources to make your dream wedding happen.
+It’s important to plan ahead and follow a wedding day checklist so that you have the time and resources to make your dream wedding happen..
 Here are some helpful wedding planning tips for busy moms.

 Put wedding planning into your schedule

 Don’t expect that you’ll be able to get everything for your wedding planned just using the spare time you have during the day.
 As a mom, you know perfectly well that you can’t expect to have time for something unless you plan ahead.
 Set aside a certain time each week by placing wedding planning in your calendar.
 Put it in your calendar and stick to it, and try and be as productive as possible during that time, whether it’s a full day or just an hour.

 Try to be completely focused on the wedding during this time, but then don’t worry about it during the rest of the week unless you really do have a spare moment.
 A short period of time where you’re totally dedicated to planning is going to be much more effective than trying to multitask your way through everything.